ncgr/aakbar/aakbar/test/README.txt

 This directory contains some BASH scripts that download from GenBank, then calculates and evaluates sets of peptide signatures.
 The scripts have been verified to work under linux and MacOSX.

-These scripts (though not aakbar itself) depend on the "pyfastaq" package to chop genomes up into chunks for testing sensitivity.
-Pyfastaq is available via "pip install pyfastaq" or from Bioconda.
+You will need aakbar and fastaq installed and in your path.

 There is a single top-level example script "strep10.sh" which calculates signatures based on 10 Streptococci.
 Streptococci is a genus within the